How to Restore Your Gut Health After Taking Antibiotics

 Can you take probiotics and antibiotics at the same time?

 Yes.
-And in fact, doing so during and after antibiotic treatment can help protect against infection caused by the overgrowth of drug-resistant bacteria like C. difficile [10]–[12].
+In fact, doing so during and after antibiotic treatment can help protect against infection caused by the overgrowth of drug-resistant bacteria like C. difficile [10]–[12].
 It’s important to note that if you have suffered from a C. difficile infection in the past, you are at higher risk of a recurrent infection when taking a new course of antibiotics [13].
-In such cases, we strongly recommend taking probiotics to support restoration of the gut microbiome.
+In such cases, we strongly recommend taking probiotics to support the restoration of the gut microbiome.

 Another case in which we strongly recommend taking probiotics along with antibiotics is in babies who have gone through previous courses of antibiotics.
 Studies have shown that each new course of antibiotics adds to the risk of developing a chronic immune-mediated disease such as asthma and eczema [14]–[17].